timwredwards/timwredwards.github.io/_posts/2020-03-05-principles-1.md

 Software Engineering at its core is problem-solving.
 How it differs from more "academic" subjects such as Mathematics or Physics is the level of creativity involved in how those problems can be solved.
 In Software Engineering, each solution has advantages and disadvantages, and it's up to the engineer to decide which is the more appropriate route to take.
 No solution is more objectively "correct" than another (in most instances!) and context determines which solution is most effective in that environment.

 Software engineers communicate the merits and downsides of each solution using a set of shared principles, which have been tried-and-tested to improve the quality of software.
-A good example of those is [SOLID](https://en.wikipedia.org/wiki/SOLID){:target="_blank"}, which while slightly outdated due to it's strong links to object-oriented programming paradigms, are still useful in Swift development to create software which is modular, extensible and robust.
+A good example of those are [SOLID](https://en.wikipedia.org/wiki/SOLID){:target="_blank"}, which while slightly outdated due to it's strong links to object-oriented programming paradigms, are still useful in Swift development to create software which is modular, extensible and robust.

 By having a codebase that is modularised and split into layers, the advantages are numerous:

 - It's easier for new engineers to parse the code and understand how the system fits together as a whole.
 - It's easier for existing engineers to know where to find a particular component or reference.
 - It's easier to unit test the codebase through proper dependency injection and mocking of components.
-- It's easier to extend functionality, as edits will touch less components than otherwise.
+- It's easier and safer to extend functionality, as edits will touch less components than otherwise.

 All of this means apps are easier to understand, extend and scale.